The rampart-lmdb module

 txn.del

-Delete an the item with the given key.
+Delete an item with the given key.

 Usage: